 Andrew in Touched by an Angel is one of the Angels of Death.
 They don't actually kill people; he just helps those who were about to die (or in the process of dying) get prepared and escorts them after.

-In the second season of American Horror Story, the Angel of Death appears as a black-haired pale-skinned woman wearing a black dress and veil.
-She talks to several characters and takes them with a literal Kiss Of Death, including Satan himself, while he possessed Sister Mary
+In American Horror Story: Asylum, the Angel of Death appears as a black-haired pale-skinned woman wearing a black dress and veil.
+She talks to several characters and takes them with a literal Kiss Of Death, including Satan himself, while he possessed Sister Mary.

 Big Wolf on Campus had two episodes that involved the Grim Reaper, naturally everything is parodied hilariously.
 When a character tries to save his own life by challenging Death to a game of chess, he loses, so then they play Yahtzee, and he loses, so they play Connect 4, and so they play Cluedo.
 Death was not up for playing Stratego at that point.
 Also, in the other episode, Death has agreed to leave, but as he walks out the door he turns and starts to deliver his classic "In time all will come to..." speech only to have the door slammed in his face... because, you know, they're teenagers, they don't want to hear about that sort of stuff.

 Lucifer summons Death himself in Season 5's 'Abandon All Hope'.
 He is one of the four Horsemen of the Apocalypse and the boss of all reapers.
 He later makes an appearance in the episode "Two Minutes To Midnight".
 Whilst he does not appear as the classical Grim Reaper, he is portrayed by Julian Richings, a man with a very skeletal appearance.
 While not actively malicious, he views humanity the same way we might view microbes - barely noticeable and utterly insignificant.
 He also claims to be at least as old and as powerful as God, and that in the end, he'll reap Him too.
 He's portrayed as more of a typical Grim Reaper-type being in his second appearance in "Appointment in Samarra", which makes it clear that his task is to maintain the natural order into eternity.
 He views the Winchesters as slightly more significant this time - enough for him to be annoyed at the way they keep coming back from the dead, anyway.
-In his third appearance in "Meet the New Boss" he is summoned by the Winchesters to stop Castiel after his ascension to godhood, but he doesn't bother to go through with it when Cas unbinds his restraints.
+He also likes fast food.

 The catch in Reaper is that at least one version of reapers are alive, work for The Devil, and capture already-dead escaped souls to return them to Hell.
 Worse than a Reaper is the Ender, which can destroy souls (and anything else) utterly.